-This speaks volumes about relevancy, or lack thereof.
+This speaks volumes about relevancy or lack thereof.
 As you watch the video, think about what type of company could be behind it.
-(The video has subtitles, but you can jump to the script.)
+(The video has subtitles, but you can view the transcript below.)

 It took three views before I could remember the company behind the ad.
-First time, I couldn’t recall.
-Second time, right type of business, but not the name.
-Third time, I wrote it down.
+The first time, I couldn’t recall.
+The second time, the right type of business, but not the name.
+The third time, I wrote it down.

 Mary said that people who are deaf want to have friends and be treated with respect.
 Agreed.
 And then what?
 It had no closure, no real point.
 How was this relevant to viewers and the advertiser’s business?
 Buy insurance, get friends and respect?

 Relevance isn’t just about the audience.
 There needs to be some connection between the content and the business.
 This video showed how the lack of relevancy made it harder to remember the company.

 Granted, the company attempted to tell a compelling story … but the story didn’t go anywhere, showed no connection to the business, and failed to be relevant to the audience.

 This video reiterates the importance for marketers and advertisers to create content that’s valuable and relevant to their business and, most importantly, to their target market.

 An Ascend2 “Email Marketing Strategy Outlook Report” survey says that the most effective tactic to achieve email marketing objectives is “creating relevant and compelling content.”
 And yet it’s also the most difficult tactic to execute.